English PEN: Memorial

 A cast-iron sculpture entitled Witness, commissioned by English PEN to mark their 90th anniversary and created by Antony Gormley, stands outside the British Library in London.
 It depicts an empty chair, and is inspired by the symbol used for thirty years by English PEN to represent imprisoned writers around the world.
 The memorial was unveiled on 13 December 2011.

 Prizes

-English PEN runs three annual awards – the PEN Pinter Prize, the PEN Hessell-Tiltman Prize, and the PEN/Ackerley Prize.
+English PEN runs three annual awards – the PEN Pinter Prize, the PEN Hessell-Tiltman Prize, and the PEN Heaney Prize.
+Until 2023 it also ran the PEN/Ackerley Prize.
 Funded by and in honour of former PEN members and significant literary figures, these prizes recognise excellence in historical nonfiction, literary autobiography, and a courageous and unflinching approach to the written word.

 PEN Pinter Prize

 Established in 2009 in memory of Nobel Laureate playwright Harold Pinter, the PEN Pinter Prize is awarded annually to a writer from Britain, the Republic of Ireland, or the Commonwealth who, in the words of Harold Pinter's Nobel speech, casts an "unflinching, unswerving" gaze upon the world, and shows a "fierce intellectual determination ... to define the real truth of our lives and our societies".

 The prize is shared with an international writer of courage selected by the winner in association with English PEN's Writers at Risk programme.